watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 1. There are many ways to deploy Docker containers on Azure.
 How do those options compare and what are motivations for each?

 2. Is there an option in Azure that provides container orchestration platform features that are easy to manage and migrate to, that can also handle our scale and management workflow requirements?

+3. We heard Azure CosmosDB is compatible with MongoDB.
+Will this provide a migration that minimizes code changes?

 ### Infographic for common scenarios